 Fix 5: Wipe Cache Partition

-- Turn off Galaxy S20 and press and hold the Volume down, and Bixby and Power button at the same time.
+- Turn off Galaxy S20 and press and hold the Volume down, and Bixby and Power buttons at the same time.

 - When the Android screen appears, release the buttons.